Prioritizing Life Demands

 Prioritizing Different Aspects of Wellness

-I find pleasure writing, Flourishing Life Society provides meaning and wholeness, injecting positive feelings into my life.
+I find pleasure writing, this blog provides meaning and wholeness, injecting positive feelings into my life.
 But too many hours writing, without attention to other key aspects of my life, interferes with my personal growth.
 A healthy hobby becomes unhealthy when it intrudes on other demands, destroying health, relationships, and employment.
 Prioritizing life provides direction to how we spend our time.

 Evolution implanted pleasure into our biological structure to motivate survival behaviors.
 We refer to the motivating power of pleasure as the hedonic principle.
 Our cognitive capabilities have catapulted human societies into a new age.
 However, Our social world is complex and competitive. consequently Our biological construction can’t evolve quick enough to keep pace with the our dynamic world, staggering millions of years behind, our pleasures often drive for action that is destructive for our present state of existence.